Ross procedure: Risks/complications

 The procedure requires technical expertise, and risks converting a single-valve disease into double-valve disease.
 It may need re-operating on at a later date.
 Complications include endocarditis, degeneration of the valves, aortic dissection, haemorrhage and venous thromboembolism, among others.

 Technique

 Before the operation, preparations include transthoracic echocardiography and measurements of the ascending aorta and the pulmonary valve.
 Under general anaesthesia, the chest is cut open in the midline.
 The heart and aorta are exposed before the heart is temporarily stopped and its function taken over cardiopulmonary bypass.
 Subsequent steps include removing the diseased aortic valve and mobilizing the coronary arteries, followed by harvesting and preparing the person's own healthy pulmonary valve, before implanting it within the left ventricular outflow tract, the exit of the left side of the heart (where the aorta begins).
-Then the coronary artery is reimplanted, before the pulmonary homograft is implanted in the right ventricular outflow tract, the exit of the heart's right side (where the pulmonary artery begins).
+Then the coronary arteries are reimplanted, before the pulmonary homograft is implanted in the right ventricular outflow tract, the exit of the heart's right side (where the pulmonary artery begins).
 The pulmonary autograft is joined to the ascending aorta.